abinit/abinit/doc/tutorial/lruj.md

 utility treats the response functions as matrices, whereas the lruj utility treats them as scalars.
 Ideologically, this means that the ujdet Hubbard parameters are, to some degree, informed by the Hubbard interactions on and between the other atomic subspaces of the system as well as the total charge bath.
-The protocol is expanded upon in Cococcioni’s thesis [[cite:Cococcioni2002]].
+The protocol is expanded upon in reference [[cite:Cococcioni2002]].

 By contrast, the lruj utility provides the scalar Hubbard parameters, informed only by the change in occupancy on the perturbed subspace.
 This parameter is functionally sufficient for SIE corrective